briagrhm/Election_Analysis/README.md

 # Election_Analysis
 ## Overview of Project
-### The purpose of the election alanalysis was to complete an election audit for the eletion commissioner.
+### The purpose of the election alanalysis was to complete an election audit for the election commissioner.
 The audit provided information for winning cadidates as well as the winning county.
 ## Election Audit
 ### The analysis of the election shows that out of the three counties a total of 369,711 votes were cast.